Do you love Kielbasa? If yes, do you know how to cook fresh Kielbasa correctly?

 To prevent the mess in your kitchen, this is the best cooking method to do so.

 Preheat the oven to 350 degrees F.

 Pour a cup of cooking oil on top of the sausages.
 Use a fork to poke the holes on top of the sausages.

 Roast the sausages for 20 minutes or until the skin starts to brown and crack open.

 This method might take more time, but it will result in the most flavorful Kielbasa that you can ever taste!

 Step 2.
 Place them in the slow cooker.

-Turn slow cooker on low heat.
-Mix brown sugar and honey mustard then place it in the slow cooker.
+Turn the slow cooker on low heat.
+Mix brown sugar and honey mustard and then place it in the slow cooker.
 Gently pour the beer into the slow cooker to avoid foaming.
-Add a dash of horseradish, 3 shakes of curry powder and 5 shakes each of garlic and onion powder.
+Add a dash of horseradish, 3 shakes of curry powder and 5 shakes of garlic and onion powder.

-Add the sausage slices and mix everything well.
+Add the sausage slices and mix everything together.
 Cover and cook for 5 hours.